Scrofula

 Causes

 Scrofula is most often caused by the bacteria Mycobacterium tuberculosis.
-There are many other types of mycobacterium bacteria that cause scrofula.
+There are other types of mycobacterium bacteria that may cause scrofula.

 Scrofula is usually caused by breathing in air that is contaminated with mycobacterium bacteria.
 The bacteria then travel from the lungs to lymph nodes in the neck.